 Sarah Anderson, PhD

 Originally from Minnesota, Sarah Anderson (Wandersee) earned her PhD in Geography in 2013 from San Diego State University and the University of California, Santa Barbara.
 Sarah brings extensive expertise in spatial data analysis.
 Prior to beginning work full-time with Anderson Geographics in 2014, she was an adjunct research professor with the University of Alaska Anchorage, where she applied her survey and statistical modeling experience.
 Sarah received a BA in Geography (focusing on the geographic techniques of GIS and remote sensing) and American Indian Studies in 2006 from the University of Wisconsin.
 After graduation, she worked in Southern California as a GIS Technician with the Native American Environmental Protection Coalition.
-She also earned an MA in Environmental Security in 2008 from the United Nations University for Peace.
+She also earned an MA in Environmental Security in 2008 from the United Nations Univ. for Peace.

 Tel (541) 656-6612